david-drew/OpenVINO-Samples/DL_Streamer/GStreamer_Video_Analytics_Tutorial.md

 This command uses [`v4l2src`](https://gstreamer.freedesktop.org/documentation/video4linux2/v4l2src.html?gi-language=c) instead of `filesrc` to capture video from web camera.

-#### Simple Pipeline with an RTSP Device (Second optional add-on to Exercise 1)
+#### Simple Pipeline with an RTSP Device (Optional - Requires RTSP Device)

 GStreamer supports RTSP devices that specify an RTSP URI, which means you can point to this URL to perform real-time inference.

-Before repeating Exercise 1 with an RSTP URI, verify the RSTP URL.
+Before repeating Exercise 1 with an RTSP URI, verify the RTSP URL.

 **To repeat Exercise 1 with a RTSP URI**, verify the path to the RTSP URI, and run the pipeline with the RTSP URI: